akkwok2099/capstone_grocery_market/README.md

 - [Flask](http://flask.pocoo.org/) is a lightweight backend microservices framework.
 Flask is required to handle requests and responses.

-- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM we"ll use handle the lightweight sqlite database.
-You"ll primarily work in app.py and can reference models.py.
+- [SQLAlchemy](https://www.sqlalchemy.org/) is the Python SQL toolkit and ORM well use to handle the lightweight sqlite database.
+You'll primarily work in app.py and can reference models.py.

-- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we"ll use to handle cross origin requests from our frontend server.
+- [Flask-CORS](https://flask-cors.readthedocs.io/en/latest/#) is the extension we'll use to handle cross origin requests from our frontend server.

 - [Flask-Swagger-UI](https://github.com/swagger-api/swagger-ui) is a collection of HTML, JavaScript, and CSS assets that dynamically generate beautiful documentation from a Swagger-compliant API.